Rule 1501:31-9-04 | Field trials.

 and such other public areas as approved by the chief, division of wildlife.

-(B) It shall be unlawful for any person to use any area owned, administered, or controlled by a division of the Ohio department of natural resources for field trial purposes without first making application for and receiving a permit to do so from the chief of the division of wildlife or his designated representative.
+(B) It shall be unlawful for any person to use any area owned, administered, or controlled by a division of the Ohio department of natural resources for field trial purposes without first making application for and receiving a permit to do so from the chief of the division of wildlife or the chief's designee.

 (1) No admission fee may be charged for spectators.